msolpera/heart_disease_classification/README.md

 - AUC-ROC: Area under the Receiver Operating Characteristic curve

 Cross-validation was employed to ensure robust performance assessment and avoid overfitting.
+---

+The project is structure in the following way:

+main.ipynb: Jupyter notebook where load the data, train the model, and visualize the results.

+src/: Contains all the modular code used in the project:

+- eda.py: Performs exploratory data analysis.
+- preprocessing.py: Data cleaning and Pipeline that imputes missing values, encodes categorical variables using one-hot encoding, and scales numerical variables using MinMaxScaler.
+Optionally, the pipeline can be fitted immediately on the provided data.
+- models.py: Model training, evaluation, and performance metrics
+- predict.py: Allows the user to make predictions on new data. data/: Contains the original CSVs.

+README.md: This file

+requirements.txt: Libraries needed to run this code.

 Requirements